Since we were children ourselves we've heard the tooth fairy fable: when a child loses a tooth they

 borrows the tale but replaces the tooth fairy with The Australian Synchrotron.

-The Australian Synchrotron is a light source facility (in contrast to a collider),
+The Australian Synchrotron is a light source facility

 which uses particle accelerators to produce a beam of high energy electrons that are boosted to nearly the speed of light and directed